mockingbot/json-compact-loader/README.md

 [//]: # (NON_PACKAGE_CONTENT)

 - 📁 [source/](source/)
-  - main source code, in output package will be: `json-compact-loader/library`- 📄 [SPEC.md](SPEC.md)
+  - main source code, in output package will be: `json-compact-loader/library`
-  - list of all directly accessible codes, sort of API lockfile

 ## Why a special JSON loader